 Run the migration

-The migration activity window appears, and the status of the activity is Pending.
+The migration activity window appears that displays the current migration status of the databases and logins.

 Monitor the migration

 In the migration activity screen, select Refresh to update the display.

 You can further expand the databases and logins categories to monitor the migration status of the respective server objects.

 After the migration completes, verify the target database on the SQL Managed Instance environment.

 - For a tutorial showing you how to migrate a database to SQL Managed Instance using the T-SQL RESTORE command, see Restore a backup to SQL Managed Instance using the restore command.

 - For information about SQL Managed Instance, see What is SQL Managed Instance.